Ivory Coast opposition calls for new electoral commission

-ABIDJAN, Sept 28 (Reuters) - Ivory Coast’s opposition leaders rallied at the state television station and electoral commission on Monday to call for a new electoral body to replace one they said is biased in favour of President Alassane Ouattara’s government.
+ABIDJAN (Reuters) - Ivory Coast’s opposition leaders rallied at the state television station and electoral commission on Monday to call for a new electoral body to replace one they said is biased in favor of President Alassane Ouattara’s government.

 Ouattara is tipped to win a second term at the Oct.
 25 election after presiding over rapid economic growth in the wake of civil wars in 2002 and 2010, but his bid has been met with some unrest.